adamtabrams/change/README.md

 * `change` can add multiple versions to your changelog, but those version tags need to already exist.
 Otherwise everything since the last version tag is assumed to be for the next version.
 * `change` will figure out what your next version should be from based on your commits and will add that to the changelog as well.
-* By default `change` won't tag the lastest commit with the version it calculated, but it will if you use the `-t` flag.

 #### Fill in the details
 * You should validate what was generated and add detail everywhere it's needed.

+#### Tag the latest commit with `change tag`
+* This looks at the latest version recorded in the changelog.
+Then it tags the latest commit with that version and pushes the tag to origin.

 #### Save a token with `change auth`
 * This saves a personal access token for posting releases.